Saturday, October 14, 2023

 Final Fantasy V was dealt a bad hand from the very start.
 Not only was it a more lighthearted adventure sandwiched between the far more operatic IV and VI, but it didn't even come out in the West for around a decade.
 Of course this means that a number of quality of life improvements it made particularly in regards to the ATB battle system that its predecessor introduced were attributed to Final Fantasy 6 instead, but it also means that FFV ended up being regarded as the awkward underwhelming middle child because people just didn't have the nostalgic for it that they had for its SNES counterparts.
 And that's a real shame because Final Fantasy V is one of the best-crafted RPGs I've every played, both on a gameplay level and on a story level.
 It may not be as dark or ambitious as its sequels, but the game design on display here is masterful and I want to go over why.

 Let's start with the overworld design.
 I feel like a lot of early Final Fantasy games tended to just drop you into a massive world without much guidance, even VI had that issue at times, but Final Fantasy V does a flawless job of slowly loosening the training wheels.
 You start the game in a pretty small linear area enclosed by mountains so there's only really one way you can go.
-Then, you get a boat and can travel a much larger area which contains a few more towns and caves to visit if you want even if the main path is still pretty clear.
+Then, you get a boat and can explore a much larger area which contains a few more towns and caves to visit if you want even if the main path is still pretty clear.
 Eventually, you get a dragon that lets you fly over everything but mountains which gives you an even bigger world to explore, but at this point you know where many of the major towns are so you don't get lost.
 Then you get the usual flying ship, and then you unlock an entire second map to explore.
 FFV carefully increases the amount of map you have access to at any given moment, silently making sure that you don't get lost before trusting you with a more open world to explore.
 And the average player isn't going to notice this silent design because they'll keep being more and more impressed with how big FFV continues to get.
 Every time you think you've seen it all, the world expands even further.
 It's brilliant tutorialization and masterful design, and it's not the only instance of this.

 And this is where that tutorialization I mentioned comes in.
 Because this game definitely had the potential to overwhelm the player with how the job system works, but I think it manages to dodge this problem entirely.
 FFV has a single tutorial teaching you how to use jobs, charmingly delivered by a Chocobo walking around on your menu screen.
 It's a short tutorial, only at around 30-60 seconds, but it tells you everything you need to know about how jobs work and how to use them.
 Final Fantasy VIII would infamously have a big issue where the game would repeatedly stop you to try and explain its gambit system while also never actually explaining the gambit system all that well, and yet FFV manages to efficiently and effectively tutorialize its similarly complex job system seven years before it.
 I really can't heap enough praise onto FFV's job system.
 It gives the game so much depth, makes combat super engaging, and adds in a ton of replayability due to just how many potential builds there are.
 It shouldn't come as much of a surprise that there's a self-imposed challenge called the Four Jobs Fiesta, where players pick four jobs randomly and stick with them for the entire game.

 I also think people tend to exaggerated how lighthearted Final Fantasy V is.
-Sure, it's fun and games a lot of the time and almost feels like a parody of the series itself at points, but FFV is also incredibly sincere meaning that when things get dark, it's taken incredibly seriously.
-Not to spoil the game for those who haven't played, but there are several character sacrifices throughout the game that will make your heart sink.
+Sure, it's fun and games a lot of the time and almost feels like a parody of the series itself at points, but FFV is also incredibly sincere meaning that when things do get dark, it's taken incredibly seriously.
+Not to spoil the game for those who haven't played, but there are several character sacrifices throughout the game that will make your heart sink (it helps that unlike in the previous game, they stay dead).
 High stakes doesn't always mean a world-ending threat, personal stakes can be just as if not even more impactful, and FFV has a ton of that.
 On top of all that, Final Fantasy V's story is also perfectly paced from start to finish.
 It lacks the slow start that many RPGs can have, efficiently introducing you to the cast while getting you into the action super quickly.
 The stakes slowly rise as the game goes on, and you learn increasingly more about the characters over time.
 There's also a fair amount of slower moments to let you grind so that when you do get to a more high-stakes part of the story, you don't get interrupted for not being a high-enough level.
 Now, that being said, do I think Final Fantasy V has the best story in the series?
 No, and I'd be silly to think it does.
 However, it is one of my favorite Final Fantasy stories and combined with the peak gameplay makes for a perfect RPG conconction.

 More than with any other game on my Top 100 list, I hope I was able to articulate why I think Final Fantasy V is such an incredibly designed game that holds up to this day.
 Even if it's not as ambitious as the later Final Fantasy games, FFV nails all the pillars that I believe make for a great RPG: It has masterful overworld design and pacing, it has an incredible and customizable battle system that's easy to get into but packs a ton of depth, it has a charming narrative with lovable characters, and it has a stellar presentation, as you'd expect from SNES-era Squaresoft.
 For me, it's as good as the genre gets.